A Hypothesis-First Framework for Mechanistic Modeling in Neuroimaging: Abstract

 \section{Abstract}

-Neuroimaging provides rich measurements of brain structure and neural activity, but turning these data into mechanistic insight remains difficult.
-Statistical models quantify associations without much considerations for how they arise, whereas bio-realistic models directly embody candidate mechanisms but remain hard to deploy rigorously without specialized training.
-We present a framework that recasts modeling choices as testable mechanistic hypotheses and supplies a simple protocol for rejecting inappropriate model specifications, such as under/over-parameterization or invalid simplifying assumptions, based on predefined criteria \textit{before} any parameter inference.
-The key idea is expected model behavior under feature generalization constraints: instead of judging a model solely by how well it fits a specific target feature of interest $Y$ at an optimal parameter set, we evaluate the model's expected $Y$ output when the model is constrained to reproduce a broader, or distinct, feature Z over the entire parameter space.
-We then assess whether a \textit{mirror} statistical model, derived from the model's expected $Y$ outputs, to the empirical statistical model using standard statistics.
-In synthetic experiments with known ground truth (Wilson–Cowan dynamics), the framework correctly rejects mis-specified hypotheses, penalizes unnecessary degrees of freedom, and preserves valid specifications.
-This provides a practical, hypothesis-first route to using mechanistic models for neuroimaging without requiring expert-level methodology.
+Turning rich neuroimaging data into mechanistic insight remains challenging.
+Statistical models capture associations but remain largely agnostic to underlying mechanisms.
+Biophysical models embody candidate mechanisms but remain difficult to deploy without specialized expertise.
+Here, we present a hypothesis-first framework recasting model specifications as testable mechanistic hypotheses and streamlines the procedure for rejecting inappropriate hypotheses \textit{before} moving to typical analyses.
+The key innovation is an expectation of model behavior under feature generalization constraints: we compute the model's expected $Y$ output across the parameter space based on the likelihood for a broader/distinct feature $Z$.
+Mirror statistical models are derived from these expected outputs and compared to the empirical ones with standard statistics.
+In synthetic experiments, our framework rejected mis-specified hypotheses and penalized unnecessary degrees of freedom while retaining valid hypotheses.
+These results demonstrate a practical hypothesis-driven approach for using mechanistic models in neuroimaging without requiring advanced training, complementing traditional analyses.